 But Tidwell argues he provided appropriate treatment given the critical condition Williams was in when he saw her.
 “If he was handed a box of snakes,” Weathington McGrew’s Paul Weathington told jurors, “I will show you he did his very best to deal with the situation.”

-McGrew told jurors Tidwell was called by hospital nurses to examine Williams in the ICU when she was showing signs of respiratory distress, and he decided to intubate at her bedside because of the imminent threat her airway's collapse.
-McGrew said waiting for other equipment or intubation in the operating room would likely have proven fatal.
+Weathington told jurors Tidwell was called by hospital nurses to examine Williams in the ICU when she was showing signs of respiratory distress, and he decided to intubate at her bedside because of the imminent threat her airway's collapse.
+Weathington said waiting for other equipment or intubation in the operating room would likely have proven fatal.
 “As bad as things are for Ms. Williams, she is alive, and she is alive in part because Dr. Tidwell acted, because Dr. Westerlund did what he did… and they were able to save her.”

 The hospital contends that its staff monitored Williams and that an earlier intubation was not appropriate given Williams’ condition at the time.
 During Tuesday’s openings, Bendin Sumrall & Ladner’s Roger Sumrall walked jurors through records showing nurses reported Williams showed no signs of respiratory distress for several hours following admission.
 Sumrall added Westerlund oversaw Williams' care and took appropriate action when her condition worsened.
 “What Dr. Westerlund did was place this patient in a situation where there would be constant eyes on her, where any sign of respiratory distress would be immediately noted,” Sumrall said.
 “He was immediately available, and when they did note some signs of respiratory distress he was at the bedside in minutes.”

 Trial is expected to last about two weeks.
 CVN is recording the trial and will provide gavel-to-gavel coverage, on demand, as soon as possible after the verdict.

 The Bell Law Firm’s Lloyd Bell represents Sandra Williams.